U.S. Supreme Court Upholds Access to Mifepristone Amid Ongoing Legal Battle

 US Supreme Court lets abortion pill mail delivery continue

-The US Supreme Court has allowed the continued mail delivery of abortion pills, a decision that comes amid ongoing legal debates surrounding abortion rights in the United States.
-This ruling ensures that access to these medications remains available ...
+The US Supreme Court has allowed the continued delivery of abortion pills by mail, a decision that underscores the ongoing legal debates surrounding abortion rights in the United States.
+This ruling comes as abortion pill manufacturers have sought to...

 Science and technology stories including AI.